 Talking To Your Loved One About Nursing Home Abuse

 Being reluctant to talk about or claiming not to remember how an injury occurred is common in people who are abused.
-Your loved one may be embarrassed or afraid to talk about it.
-They may think that they will not be believed.
+Your loved one may be embarrassed or afraid to talk about it or may think that they won’t be believed.
 Nevertheless, it’s important to be straightforward and ask your loved one if they need help.

 What To Do If Your Loved One Has Been Abused